anonaddy/anonaddy/README.md

 * No limitation on the number of aliases that can be created
 * Generous monthly bandwidth
 * Multiple domains to choose for aliases (currently anonaddy.com, anonaddy.me and another for paid plan users)
-* Ability to generate UUID and random word aliases
+* Ability to generate UUID and random word aliases at shared domains
 * Ability to add additional usernames to compartmentalise aliases
 * New features added regularly

 #### **Is there a browser extension?**

 Yes there is an [open-source](https://github.com/anonaddy/browser-extension) browser extension available to download for [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/anonaddy/) and [Chrome](https://chrome.google.com/webstore/detail/anonaddy/iadbdpnoknmbdeolbapdackdcogdmjpe) (also available on other chromium based browsers such as Brave and Vivaldi).
-You can use the extension to generate UUID aliases remotely.
+You can use the extension to generate new aliases remotely.

 #### **How do I add my own GPG/OpenPGP key for encryption?**